 For many of us, the stark contrast between vacation and work, or summertime and the school year can be challenging.
 For some teens who are prone to anxiety or depression, the lack of structure during the summer can even exacerbate moodiness and malaise.

-Not only does therapy itself provide consistency to a teen’s summer schedule, but it can also help to set them up for success throughout the week.
-Working with a therapist can help your teen to set realistic, achievable goals for their summer so that they’re able to achieve a balance between downtime and activities.
+For Sarah, not only does therapy itself provide consistency to a her summer schedule, but it can also help to set her up for success throughout the week.
+Working with a therapist can help your teen set realistic, achievable goals for their summer so that they’re able to achieve a balance between downtime and activities.

 If you or someone you know is looking to learn more about working with a therapist, we are happy to discuss and see if Joon is a good fit.
 You can schedule a free consultation here.